rodrigopelayo3/Illegal-Fishing-Detection/README.md

 - Guidelines for contributing to the project.
 TBD

 ## License
 - Information about the project's license.
-(OPTIONAL TBD)
+TBD

 ## Acknowledgements
 - Acknowledge any individuals, organizations, or resources that contributed to the project.
+GLOBAL FIHSING WATCH

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->